Leyka/learning-react/react-redux/README.md

 # React-redux
 The goal of this lab is to learn how React communicate with Redux.

-Understand what's the purpose of a container, component, etc.
+Understand what's the purpose of a **Container VS Component** (or PureComponent)

-And how we can pass the state (handling props), dispatch actions within a container etc.
+How we can dispatch actions, create a global store with a reducer

+The usage of Redux is overkill for this context as I have only few objects to store, but it was for the learning purpose.

 ## Preview